Step 1: Map Jurisdiction Charges to NPDWS Case Types

-In defining the case types, the NPDWS report offers three types of guidance: (1) a description of the types of cases that fit within each case type, (2) examples of some charges that might fit within those definitions, and (3) an expected sentencing range for the case type.
-The table below shows the case type definitions provided in the NPDWS at 58-59 (Table 3.3).
+In defining the 11 case types, the NPDWS report offers three types of guidance: (1) a description of the types of criminal conduct that fit within each case type, (2) examples of charges that might fit within each case type, and (3) an expected sentencing range for each case type.
+The table below shows the NPDWS case type definitions.

 |